nachomazzara/frankestein-rating/README.md

 # frankestein-rating
+# NOTE: It was only an experiment:  React component + Jquery plugin wrapper

 Rating with feedback for NPS.
-NOTE: It was only an experiment:  React component + Jquery plugin wrapper